What Is the Best Way to Reach Badrinath?

 Advance Booking: Prefer booking accommodation, transportation, and packages in advance.

-Registration: Do not forget to dp registration for the Badrinath yatra to ensure safety
+Registration: Do not forget to do registration for the Badrinath yatra to ensure safety.

 Is it difficult to reach Badrinath?